omjaju18/tableblogcodebase/README.md

 Explanation: In the example, setting width="300" and height="200" defines the width and height of the table.
 You can use these attributes to control the size of the table on your webpage, ensuring it fits your layout requirements.

-**Please note that the CSS included in this example is intended solely for the purpose of differentiating the table's width and height.
-It is not required for the basic functionality of the code.**
+## **Please note that the CSS included in all example is intended solely for the purpose of differentiating the table's based on attributes .
+It is not required for the basic functionality of the code.So I have not included the css in code examples.**

 # V. Creating Complex Tables